 Four founders and Venture Capitalists give a view of launching a semiconductor start up.
 They set out the why, when and how of taking an idea to market, showing why the venture matters, when to step out of the lab and how to shape a plan.
 We’ll also discuss where the money is coming from and the routes to access in today’s climate.

-David Cheskis, PhD, serves as the Senior Product Director at TriEye Ltd. where he is responsible for new SWIR imaging products.
-Dr. Cheskis is an expert in semiconductor, optoelectronics and communications technologies, products and markets and started the first 6-inch GaAs VCSEL wafer foundry business in 2013.
-Since 1996, Dr. Cheskis has led the development of semiconductor and optical technologies and products for wireless, wireline and optical products at diverse sensing and communications companies including Lumentum, LeddarTech, IQE plc, II-VI Incorporated, ANADIGICS Inc, Oclaro Inc., Sarnoff Corporation, Jazz Semiconductor, Multilink Technology Corporation, and Vitesse Semiconductor.
+David Cheskis, PhD is President of Square Zero Technologies, LLC which provides technology and marketing consulting services for semiconductor, optoelectronics, sensing, and communications technology and products companies.
+Dr. Cheskis has extensive experience starting and leading product groups in deep tech and market shaping and started the first 6-inch GaAs VCSEL wafer foundry business in 2013.
+Since 1996, Dr. Cheskis has led the development of semiconductor and optical technologies and products for wireless, wireline and optical products at diverse sensing and communications companies including TriEye LTD, Lumentum, LeddarTech, IQE plc, II-VI Incorporated, ANADIGICS Inc, Oclaro Inc., Sarnoff Corporation, Jazz Semiconductor, Multilink Technology Corporation, and Vitesse Semiconductor.
 Dr. Cheskis earned PhD and MS degrees in Electrical Engineering from the University of California, San Diego and a BSEE degree in Microelectronic Engineering from Rochester Institute of Technology.
 He is a Senior Member of the IEEE.
-Contact: David.Cheskis@TriEye.tech
+Contact: david@square-zero.tech

 Jonathan Klamkin is CEO and Director of Aeluma, a transformative semiconductor company that has pioneered the heterogeneous integration of compound semiconductor materials on large-diameter substrates for scaling high-performance photonics and electronics components.
 The company's technology is applicable across mobile and consumer electronics, AI, defense & aerospace, industrial, robotics, automotive, AR/VR, and quantum.
 Dr. Klamkin is also a Professor of Electrical and Computer Engineering and Director of the Nanofab at the University of California Santa Barbara.
 Dr. Klamkin was with BinOptics Corp., a laser diode manufacturer that was acquired by Macom in 2015.
 He also held positions at MIT Lincoln Laboratory, Boston University, and Scuola Superiore Sant'Anna.
 Dr. Klamkin is the recipient of the NASA Young Faculty Award, the DARPA Young Faculty Award, the DARPA Director’s Fellowship, and the PIERS Young Scientist Award.
 He has published more than 250 papers, holds more than 30 issued and pending patents, and has delivered more than 150 invited, keynote, and plenary presentations to industry, government, and the academic community.
 Dr. Klamkin holds a B.S. from Cornell University and both a M.S. and Ph.D. from the University of California Santa Barbara.